 One of the keys to the smooth revs of Ferrari’s engine sounds is the flat-plane design of their motors.
 The Ferrari 458 Italia, for instance, features a V8 with flat-plane (180-degree) crankshaft that alternates between cylinder banks, giving it smooth, resonant sound, while V8s that use a cross-plane crankshaft (as most American V8 engines do) typically sound crude in comparison.

 Whether hearing Formula 1 cars or road-ready Ferrari, the engine sound will always be distinct, iconic, and unmistakable.
-You can hear it near Chicago when you come to Continental Ferrari, but we’re also happy to serve enthusiasts in St. Louis, Indianapolis, and the rest of the country.
+You can hear it near Chicago when you come to Continental AutoSports Ferrari, but we’re also happy to serve enthusiasts in Indianapolis, Milwaukee, and the rest of the country.
 To inquire about purchasing a Ferrari or ask other questions, don’t hesitate to contact us.